-HOW COMPETITIVE SAILING HELPS OUR VETERANS
+HOW SAILING HELPS OUR VETERANS

-Competitive sailing can be a highly beneficial activity for Veterans, offering a range of physical and mental health benefits that can help them to thrive.
+Recreational and competitive sailing can be a highly beneficial activity for Veterans, offering a range of physical and mental health benefits that can help them to thrive.
 Here are just a few ways in which competitive sailing can help Veterans:

 PROOF OF CONCEPT